open-edge-insights/eii-core/README.md

 ## EII Uninstaller

-The uninstaller script automates the removal of all the EII Docker configuration installed on a system.
-This uninstaller will perform the following tasks:
+The EII uninstaller script automates the removal of all the EII Docker configuration that are installed on a system.
+The uninstaller performs the following tasks:

-1. **Stops and removes all EII running and stopped containers**
+- Stops and removes all the EII running and stopped containers.
-2. **Removes all EII docker volumes**
+- Removes all the EII docker volumes.
-3. **Removes all EII docker images \[Optional\]**
+- Removes all the EII docker images \[Optional\]
-4. **Removes all EII install directory**
+- Removes all EII install directory

-Run the following commmand from the `[WORKDIR]/IEdgeInsights/build/` directory
+To run the uninstaller script, run the following commmand from the `[WORKDIR]/IEdgeInsights/build/` directory

 ```sh
 ./eii_uninstaller.sh -h